Four letters. Four junctions. One pattern that shows up on every OMM clinical practice.

 💡

 MARCHING ORDERLeft foot first = Common pattern (L-R-L-R).
 Right foot first = Uncommon (R-L-R-L).
 Both are healthy.
 Both alternate.
 You just started on different feet.
-The boards want you to know OA = LEFT in the common pattern.
+The clinical medicine want you to know OA = LEFT in the common pattern.

 The common pattern always starts its march with the LEFT foot at OA.